The fastest archer in the world

 Lars Andersen (b.
 1964) is a Danish painter and author.

-For a couple of years, he has also been the world's fastest archer.
+For years, he has also been the world's fastest archer.

-living targets in motion, who sometimes fired back.
+They shot at living targets in motion, who shoot arrows back.

 They fought in large armies and also against castles.